fastapi/fastapi/docs/en/docs/tutorial/security/index.md

 ## In a hurry?

-If you don't care about any of these terms and you just need to add security with authentication based on username and password *right now*, skip to the next chapters.
+If you don't care about any of these terms, and you just need to add security with authentication based on username and password *right now*, skip to the next chapters.

 ## OAuth2